uint8ptr/gef-gba/README.md

 target remote localhost:2345
 ```

-If you are using Windows, the [The xPack GNU Arm Embedded GCC](https://xpack.github.io/dev-tools/arm-none-eabi-gcc) ships with a version of `arm-none-eabi-gdb` compatible with Python 3.
+If you are using Windows, the [xPack GNU Arm Embedded GCC](https://xpack.github.io/dev-tools/arm-none-eabi-gcc) ships with a version of `arm-none-eabi-gdb` compatible with Python 3.

 ## How to use